darren-synergix/synergix/contingency_plan.md

 ---

-## Scenario 5 - Factory Hardware Down
+## Scenario 5 - OL-Owned Hardware or Network Down
+### Problem
+If any part of the hardware/network link owned by OL is down, Synergix software that requires that hardware/network cannot be accessed.

+### Potential Solution
-If any part of the network link owned by OL is down, there is no other option until OL replaces it with a backup or a new device.
+If any part of the network link owned by OL is down, there is no other option until OL replaces it with a backup or a new device, or fix the network.
 The link includes but not limited to:

 * RFID Gantry, includes Antenna and Reader
 * RFID Handheld Reader